alexandruarmas/PORT3/README.md

 6. **Update `firebase.js` and `firebase-comment.js` Files:**
    - Replace the `firebaseConfig` content with your Firebase configuration.

+## GitHub Repository

+This project is hosted on GitHub at [https://github.com/alexandruarmas/PORT3](https://github.com/alexandruarmas/PORT3).

+## Live Demo

+You can see the live demo of this project at [https://alexandruarmas.github.io/PORT3/](https://alexandruarmas.github.io/PORT3/).

 ## React Router v7 Compatibility